MvvmCross/MvvmCross/docs/_drafts/2017-05-01-ReleaseMvvmCross5.md

 ## Other improvements

 #### Improved starterpack
-The default files installed when you add the [MvvmCross StarterPack](https://www.nuget.org/packages/MvvmCross.StarterPack/) nuget are updated and improved to reflect all changes in 5.0 and offers a more real life situation base to start with.
+The default files installed when you add the [MvvmCross StarterPack](https://www.nuget.org/packages/MvvmCross.StarterPack/) nuget are updated and improved to reflect all changes in 5.0 and offer a more real-life situation base to start with.
 #### tvOS support
 tvOS support has been added and improved to enable even better cross-platform development.
 #### Test projects in main repo
-We've added a couple of test projects in the main repo so we can test and reproduce issue's very quickly.
+We've added a couple of test projects in the main repo so we can test and reproduce issues very quickly.
 #### Migrate Test.Core to PCL
 The Test packages are now based on PCL instead of NET45 so you can target more platforms.
 #### Sidebar fixes
-The now default XamarinSidebar menu for MvvmCross iOS has been improved with a couple of new features.
+The now-default XamarinSidebar menu for MvvmCross iOS has been improved with a couple of new features.
 Read more about this in the [documentation](https://www.mvvmcross.com/documentation/platform/ios-support-library?scroll=446#mvxsidebarpresenter).

 # Changelog